ahonkan/microcontroller_training/README.md

 for general software development.

 ### Source Code Management & Collaborative Work
+`git` is a Source Code Management (SCM) tool that will be used to contain, and track the history and relationships of files that are required to create a finished software-based product.
+The terms *create*, *finished*, and *software-based product* are deliberately vague as those terms have different meanings depending on who is the creator and end-customer of the software product.
+The `git` utility uses a concept of a *repository* that contains *branches* or variations of the code that is being developed.
+Code can consist of text and binary files but in all cases they are considered the *source* or original material.  *Derived* or *intermediate* objects are outputs from a previous operation on *source* and are never to be checked into the *repository*.  `git` also allowes you to do collaborative work by doing all the accounting and tracking between the different members of a team.

-`git` is the tool that will be used to support tracking changes in your work as well as allow you to share and sync work from other people.  `git` by itself is a utility that runs on your local *host* environment.
+`git` by itself is a utility that runs on your local *host* environment.
 `GitHub` is a service that allows you to host (store) your repositories on the internet so that it can be shared among other remote developers.
 In order to access Github, you will need to set up "keys" so that your `git` utility running on the *host* ie your workstation, will access repositories that are *hosted* on Github.
+This step will be done later.

 > **Terminology**
+> *SCM* Source Code Management is a term referring to tools that manage source code development across multiple developers
+> *repository* A container of code, code history and changes.
+Short form for *repository* is *repo*
+> *branch* Like a tree branch, a *branch* is a split or variation of the codebase that has its own history of changes.
 > *host* used as a noun is the workstation or laptop or whatever you use for developing your code
 > *target* is the device environment where your code executes on
 > *host* used as a verb is the action of containing and running some application.